|Impact Category||Units||EPS Total||XPS Total||XPS Excess|

-* per reports referenced below based on empirical data for long-term exposure to wet conditions
+* per reports referenced below based on limited empirical data for long-term exposure to wet conditions

 Both EPS and XPS are closed cell polystyrene and hydrophobic with a low equilibrium moisture content meaning they do not readily absorb moisture from the atmosphere or surroundings.

-We all know XPS for its use in commercial buildings supplied by large corporations in mostly pink, blue, green and yellow boards.
+We all know XPS for its use in commercial buildings supplied by large corporations in mostly pink, blue, and green boards.
 And many of us remember XPS for its use in fast-food packaging with extremely ozone-layer depleting CFC Gases before the worldwide ban starting in the 1990s.
-Since then many insulation materials including polyiso and XPS use HCFC Gases which the whole world also agreed to ban due to high GWP.
+Since then many insulation materials including Polyisocyanurate and XPS use HCFC Gases which the whole world also agreed to ban due to high GWP.

 In contrast, dry EPS does not loose R-Value over time which is why the National Institute of Standards & Technology (NIST) chose it as the Standard Reference Material for Thermal Conductivity (SRM 1453).

 But some real-life installations of XPS exhibited much lower R-Values than expected or warranted.
 So the EPS Industry Alliance commissioned additional tests of long-term field performance and released a Technical Bulletin about Polystyrene Foam's Water Absorption & R-Values.
 Major findings:

 XPS R-value loss reached more than 80% in some cases, which means a 2" thick XPS board advertised as R-10 would actually perform at less than R-2!